Murder of Bobbie Jo Stinnett: Investigation

 The investigation was aided by the issuance of an Amber alert to enlist the public's help.
 The alert was initially denied as it had not been used before in an unborn child's case and thus there was no description of the victim.
 Eventually after intervention by Congressman Sam Graves, the alert was implemented.

 Police had initially gone to Montgomery's home at 32419 S Adams Rd in Melvern, Kansas after tracing online communications to her IP address, hoping to interview her as a witness.
 When they arrived, they found a car matching the description of the one at the crime scene.
 After ringing the doorbell, Kevin let the officers into the home where they found Montgomery inside, holding the infant and watching television.

 Sergeant Investigator Randy Strong explained that they were investigating the murder of Bobbie Jo Stinnett.
 He asked about the baby, and Montgomery said that she had given birth at a women's clinic in Topeka.
 She asked Kevin to retrieve the discharge papers from his truck.
 Kevin searched the truck, but he could not find the papers.

 Strong then asked to speak to Montgomery outside the home.
 Montgomery allowed a law enforcement officer to hold the baby and accompanied Strong.
 Montgomery explained that her family was having some financial problems, so, unbeknownst to her husband, she had given birth at home, with the help of two friends.
 When asked the names of the friends, Montgomery responded that they had not been with her at the house but were available by phone in case she had trouble delivering the baby.
 Montgomery said that she had given birth in the kitchen and had disposed of the placenta in a nearby creek.
 At Montgomery's request, the officers moved their questioning to the sheriff's office.
-Shortly thereafter, Montgomery confessed to killing Stinnett, removing the fetus from Stinnett's womb, and abducting the child.
+Shortly thereafter, Montgomery confessed to killing Stinnett, removing the baby from Stinnett's womb, and abducting the child.
 This all occurred within an hour timeframe.
 The kidnapped newborn, whom she claimed as her own, was recovered and soon placed in custody of the father.

-DNA testing was used to confirm the infant's identity, and prove that Montgomery didn't deliver the child.
+DNA testing was used to confirm the infant's identity, and prove that Montgomery did not deliver the child.